in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 We are helping shape the careers of our learners and that's what we love doing.
 Since we started teaching full time, we put in more effort to ensure you are having the best course experience possible.

-We are venturing into Automation Testing and Full Stack Development next and we will bring the same level of expertise and commitment to those courses as well.

 We want you to achieve what you want by making you experts and enjoy what you are learning.

 ##### Master Microservices with Spring Boot and Spring Cloud